 Finally, we can explore the dimensional relationships between heat and temperature, as well as a few more potentially tricky examples (7:24 min).

-With these basic tools, an incredibly powerful system of analyzing the context of variables and the mathematics with those variables is at your disposal.
+With these basics, you already have an elegant and powerful epistemological tool for analyzing the context of variables and derivations performed with those variables.

-Dimensions should be presented with consistent formatting that differentiates them from the symbols used for units or mathematical variables.
-Surrounding square brackets and nonitalicized capital letters are the standard format for providing this differentiation.
-Using positive and negative exponents rather that fraction operators helps avoid potential ambiguities in the order of operation (3:12 min).
+Let's start working through some examples of mathematical derivations with dimensions.
+The conventions used for the formatting of dimensions are primarily designed to clearly differentiate them from other symbols used for units or mathematical variables.
+Surrounding dimensions with square brackets and use of nonitalicized capital letters are the typical practices for providing this differentiation.
+Using positive and negative exponents rather than mathematical fraction notation for simplified dimensions helps avoid potential ambiguities in the order of operation (3:12 min).

 Let's review some examples of how to carry out dimensional analysis on mathematics to evaluate whether dimensional consistency suggests the equation is derived from independent theory (mechanistic) or lack of dimensional consistency suggests the equation was derived using arbitrary mathematics representing patterns in data (empirical).
 In the process, let's cover some nuts and bolts of dimensional notation and creating professional mathematical notation in MS Word.
 We'll start with dimensional analysis of the Darcy Weisbach equation for hydraulics (18:32 min).